GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 #### How

-There are a number of high-priority items to check for to ensure a healthy
+There are a number of high-priority checks to ensure a healthy
 codebase: avoiding using libraries with known vulnerabilities, ensuring you're not using deprecated APIs, removing web anti-patterns from your codebase (like using `document.write()` or having non-passive scroll event listeners), and even coding defensively to ensure your PWA doesn't break if analytics or other third party libraries fail to load.
-Consider requiring static code analysis, like linting, as well as automated testing, in both stable and beta Chrome channels.
+Consider requiring static code analysis, like linting, as well as automated testing, in multiple browsers and release channels.
 These techniques can help catch errors before they make it into production.

 {% endDetails %}